Let’s talk nutrition! This topic can get dogmatic quickly – but that is not the conversation I wanna have:

 Wanna know more about my thoughts on nutrition and many other topics two times a week?
 Subscribe to my newsletter and be a part of the tribe:

-What is your experience when it comes down to nutrition?
-While some master it individually and without that much active thought some have strong and recurring problems to stick to something.
+What is your experience when it comes down to healthy nutrition?
+While some master it individually and without that much active though some have strong and recurring problems to stick to something.
 Let me know 😀

 OK that’s all from me.